MicrosoftDocs/winapps-winrt-api/microsoft.windows.widgets.providers/iwidgetprovider_activate_332847513.md

 ### -param widgetContext

-A <xref:Microsoft.Windows.Widgets.Providers.WidgetContext> object that identifies the widget that is being activated and provides context information.
+A <xref:Microsoft.Windows.Widgets.Providers.WidgetContext> object that identifies the widget that is being activated and provides configuration information.

 ## -remarks